partition¶

 See also

-.
-You might have been looking fork_boundary()
+k_rim().
+You might have been looking fork_boundary()instead.

 -

-(ptn, k)[source]¶ A partition
+partition.has_k_rectangle(ptn, k)[source]¶ A partition

-has a \(k\)-rectangle if it’s Ferrer’s diagram contains \(k-i+1\) rows (or more) of length \(i\) (exactly) for any \(i\) in \([1, k]\).This is mainly a helper function for
+ptnhas a \(k\)-rectangle if it’s Ferrer’s diagram contains \(k-i+1\) rows (or more) of length \(i\) (exactly) for any \(i\) in \([1, k]\).This is mainly a helper function for

-being that this function allows any partition as input whileis_k_reducible()
+is_k_reducible()andis_k_irreducible(), the only difference between this function andis_k_reducible()being that this function allows any partition as input whileis_k_reducible()requires the input to be \(k\)-bounded.EXAMPLES:

 The partition [1, 1, 1] has at least 2 rows of length 1: